-An extended essay investigating the claim that Hitler's political views were influenced by Darwin's scientific findings.
-Using many primary source historical documents it is shown that this was not the case.
-Rather, evidence suggests strong commonality between Hitler's views and some schools of thought within fundamentalist Christianity.
+An extended essay investigating claims that Adolf Hitler's political views were directly influenced by Charles Darwin's scientific findings.
+Using numerous primary source historical documents it is shown that this was not the case.
+Rather, the evidence points to strong commonality between Hitler's political philosophy and some influential schools of thought within fundamentalist Christianity.